swetha-1807/TSA_EXP1/README.md

 ###  Date:  20:4:2026

 # AIM:

-To develop a Python program to plot a time series graph using the given Salary dataset, where Age is taken as the x-axis and Salary is taken as the y-axis, in order to analyze the relationship and trend between age and salary.
+To develop a Python program to plot a time series graph using the given stock dataset, where Date is taken as the x-axis and Volume is taken as the y-axis, in order to analyze the trading activity and trends of stock volume over time.

 # Software Required: